-We are a resource for all Brock community members to provide information, education, assistance, and advice issues related to human rights harassment and discrimination.
+We’re a resource for all Brock community members to provide information, education, assistance, and advice on issues related to human rights, harassment and discrimination.

-This includes harassment and discrimination on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, ancestry, creed, sex, gender identification, gender expression, sexual orientation, age, marital status, family status, receipt of public assistance (in housing), record of offences (in employment) and disability, as well as personal or workplace harassment.
+This includes harassment and discrimination on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, ancestry, creed, sex, gender identification, gender expression, sexual orientation, age, marital status, family status, receipt of public assistance (in housing), record of offences (in employment) and disability, as well as personal or workplace harassment and bullying.

 Human Rights and Equity works with many other departments and services on campus to prevent harassment and discrimination from occurring and to quickly address incidents as they arise.
 We assist community members with issues of harassment and discrimination and help guide them to understand the range of options available to resolve the situation.

 Sep 12, 9:00 AM – Dec 4, 11:00 AM